vipulnaik/working-drafts/eaf/my-q1-2022-donation-to-free-migration-project.md

 based on public information, check out [FMP's 2021 annual report](https://freemigrationproject.org/2021-annual-report-free-migration-project/).

-I'm reasonably confident the impact is positive, but have no idea how it stacks up against other philanthropic activities that help people.
+[#eaforum] I'm reasonably confident the impact is positive, but have no idea how it stacks up against other philanthropic activities that help people.
 In general, in my mind, justifications based solely on direct impact on beneficiaries need to clear a very high bar given the alternative of GiveWell top charities, for reasons similar to what Open Philanthropy described [here](https://www.openphilanthropy.org/blog/givewells-top-charities-are-increasingly-hard-beat).
 But